-Step 1: Front Left Side of the Coach
+Step 5: Front Left Side of the Coach

 - Check condition of wheel rim.
-Especially look for cracks, missing nuts, bent or broken studs. - Check condition of tire: properly inflated, no serious cuts, bulges, tread wear or any signs of misalignment; valve stem not touching wheel or rim; valve cap in place. - Check windshield and headlights washer reservoir fluid level and add if necessary.
+Especially look for cracks, missing nuts, bent or broken studs. - Check condition of tire: properly inflated, no serious cuts, bulges, tread wear or any signs of misalignment; valve stem not touching wheel or rim; valve cap in place. - Check windshield and headlights washer reservoir fluid level and add if necessary. - Drain accessory air tank by opening drain cock.
+Close drain cock when completed.

-Step 2: Front of the Coach
+Step 6: Front of the Coach

-- Check for damage and clean if dirty. - Check windshield wiper arms for proper spring tension. - Check wiper blades for any damage, "dead" rubber and attachment to arm. - Check to see that there is no mud, snow, ice build-up or other obstruction in front of the ACB radar sensor, if applicable. - Check clearance and identification lights, they should be clean, operating and of the proper color.
-Refer to "Exterior Lighting Verification" in Care and Maintenance chapter. - Turn on headlights.
-High and low beams should be operating and lenses clean.
-If equipped, check fog lights.
-Refer to "Exterior Lighting Verification" in Care and Maintenance chapter. - Left and right front turn signal lights clean, operating and proper color.
-Refer to "Exterior Lighting Verification" in Care and Maintenance chapter.
+- Check for damage and clean if dirty. - Check windshield wiper arms for proper spring tension. - Check wiper blades for any damage, "dead" rubber and attachment to arm. - Check clearance and identification lights, they should be clean. - Check high and low beams, they should be clean.
+If equipped, check fog lights. - Check left and right directional signals, they should be clean. - Check to see that there is no mud, snow, ice build-up or other obstruction in front of the ACB radar sensor if applicable.

-Step 3: Front Right Side of the Coach
+Step 7: Front Right Side of the Coach